7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.7.2 The Formal Grievance Procedure

-The number of steps in the process are determined by the reporting line of the grievant.
+The number of steps in the process is determined by the reporting line of the grievant.
 Thus, if three steps do not exist between the grievant and the president, then the available number of steps is used.
-Whether a complaint can be grieved under university policy can be determined at any point in the grievance process.

-Within five weekdays of receiving the written grievance, the step one administrator gives the grievant a written response, citing reasons for action taken or not taken.
+If the issue is deemed grievable by the panel, the step one administrator provides a written response to the grievant within five weekdays of receiving the CAPFA grievability panel’s written response.
+The step one administrator’s written response should cite reasons for action taken or not taken.
 If the written response of the director or department head/chair is satisfactory to the grievant, that ends the matter.

 2. Step two: If the resolution of the grievance proposed in the written response by the step one administrator is not acceptable, the grievant may advance the grievance to the step two administrator (usually a dean or vice president) by checking the appropriate place on the grievance form and sending it within five weekdays of receiving the written response.
 The step two administrator for extension A/P faculty (such as extension agents) is the dean of the College of Agriculture and Life Sciences.